Our story to this point

 In the light of day, it was easy to see how Eijah and his crew had fucked my car up.
 It was covered in dust and the windshield was cracked.
 A dark, unidentified substance was smeared on the side of the car.
 The roof looked like an elephant had climbed on it and one door was badly dented.
 Two hubcaps were missing and the Crips had replaced a couple of my tires with ones they’d boosted from other vehicles.
 They’d also stolen all my personal effects, mostly cheap sentimental things.

 The insurance adjuster State Farm sent out to inspect the damage took one look — and smell — and declared my car totaled.

 A lesson learned

 In the end, I got lucky.
 Yeah, I was dumb and maybe I could have called bullshit on Eijah and avoided the whole mess, but who knows how that would have played out?
-I had gone to junior high with a badass named Martin Garcia — he was way tougher than me, a dude you did not mess with, and someone had just shot and killed him.
+I had gone to junior high with a badass named Martín García — he was way tougher than me with lightning fast hands, a dude you did not mess with, and someone had recently shot and killed him.
 As it was, I always wondered what became of Eijah.
 He screwed me over for sure, but it could have been so much worse.
 For years, I kept Eijah’s fake gold chain as a reminder but eventually lost it when moving apartments.